House of Lancaster: Religion, education and the arts

 The Lancastrians were both pious and well read.
 Henry IV was the first English king known to have possessed a vernacular Bible, supported the canonization of John Twenge, gave a pension to the anchoress Margaret Pensax and maintained close relations with several Westminster recluses.
 His household accounts as king record conventional payments to large numbers of paupers (12,000 on Easter day 1406) and the intercession for him of twenty-four oratores domini regis at 2d each per day.
 However, his reliance on the church was both personal and political.
 Archbishop Arundel gave the Lancastrians vital support and carried other bishops with him.
 In return the church required support for religious orthodoxy against heresy.
 Lollards were suppressed and heresy was made a capital offence in England under the statute of De haeretico comburendo even though Henry could not afford to overly antagonize his supporters with Lollard sympathies, including those among his Lancastrian retainers.
+The Lannister from George R.R.
+Martin's epic fantasy series A Song of Ice and Fire are based on the Lancasters.

 According to the author of the Gesta Henrici quinti, Henry V aimed "to promote the honour of God, the extension of the Church, the deliverance of his country and the peace and tranquillity of kingdoms".
 He was deeply religious, engaged with ecclesiastical issues and saw that his role as king was to honour God, extend the church, fight heresy and defend the established social order.
 All his victories, especially Agincourt, were attributed to divine intervention.
 Henry V founded Syon Abbey in 1415, as penance for his father's execution of Archbishop Scrope, and three monasteries in London: for Carthusian, Bridgettine and Celestine orders.
 The equally devout Henry VI continued the architectural patronage begun by his father, founding Eton College and King's College, Cambridge and leaving a lasting educational and architectural legacy in buildings including King's College Chapel and Eton College Chapel.

 The Lancastrian regime was founded and legitimised by formal lying that was both public and official.
 This has been described as "a series of unconstitutional actions" based "upon three major acts of perjury".
 The historian K.B.
 McFarlane found it hard "to think of another moment of comparable importance in medieval English political history when the supply of information was so effectively manipulated as it was by Henry IV on this occasion".
 The Lancastrians patronised poets for panegyric purposes for years before Henry IV ascended the throne, including Geoffrey Chaucer who dedicated The Book of the Duchess to Blanche of Lancaster around 1368.
 In 1400, poets in the pay of Henry IV were directed to propaganda purposes.
 John Gower based his Cronica Tripertita on the official Lancastrian accounts of the usurpation:"The Record and Process of the Deposition of Richard II" from 1399.
 Gower also produced a number of further favourable works including "In praise of peace" which was dedicated to Henry IV.